very-scary-scenario/nkd.su/docs/setup.rst

 Python packages
 ---------------

-Before anything else, you'll need to create a :ref:`virtualenv
+You'll need to create a local environment for nkd.su.
+I strongly recommend :ref:`virtualenv <python:tut-venv>` for this, but if you have a tool you prefer (like Conda or something), feel free to use that.

-<python:tut-venv>` for yourself.
-Then, once you're in that virtualenv, run
-``pip install -r requirements.txt`` from the repository root.
+Once you're in your environment, run ``pip install -r requirements.txt`` from the repository root.
 If you get compiler errors at this point, that probably means you don't have the right :ref:`headers <headers>` installed.

 npm packages
 ------------